MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-manage-services.md

 Application developers can call and integrate web services into their applications using each service-specific Swagger-based JSON file along with the required inputs.

-Once the application developer has this Swagger-based JSON file, he or she can create client libraries for integration.
+After the application developer has this Swagger-based JSON file, he or she can create client libraries for integration.
 Read "[Application Developer Get Started Guide](app-developer-get-started.md)" for more details.

 Get the Swagger-based JSON file in one of two ways: